 ½ pound white asparagus, woody ends snapped off, stalks peeled and cut into 2-inch pieces

 3 ounces grated pecorino romano, plus more for finishing

 ½-1 tablespoon red pepper flakes, plus more to taste

 Note: If you can’t get your hands on white asparagus, just use 1 pound of the green stuff.

-Pour out the water, dry out the saucepan and add in the neutral oil.
+2. Pour out the water, dry out the saucepan and add in the neutral oil.
 Heat the oil over a medium flame for a minute or so, then carefully add lemons.
 Fry for 3 to 4 minutes, or until the peels are golden and the centers are crispy and a deep brown.
-Remove with a slotted spoon or tongs and set aside on a dry paper towel.
+Remove with The Slotted Spoon or The Only Tongs and set aside on a dry paper towel.

-Add butter to sauté pan, then carefully pour in 1 cup reserved pasta water.
-Stir to emulsify, then use tongs to transfer drained pasta from pot to pan.
-Add pecorino romano and toss constantly with tongs until liquid starts to thicken, about 2 to 3 minutes.
-Occasionally scrape the bottom edges of the pan with a wooden spoon.
+5. Add butter to sauté pan, then carefully pour in 1 cup reserved pasta water.
+Stir to emulsify, then use The Only Tongs to transfer drained pasta from pot to pan.
+Add pecorino romano and toss constantly with The Only Tongs until liquid starts to thicken, about 2 to 3 minutes.
+Occasionally scrape the bottom edges of the pan with The Wood Spoon.
 Remove from heat and add lemon zest, pancetta and red pepper flakes.
 Keep tossing to incorporate and until pasta is glossy and coated in sauce.